ccie16798/subnettools/README.md

 CSV format
 ===========
-- Input subnet files SHOULD have a CSV header describing its structure (prefix, mask,, GW, comment, etc...)
+- Input subnet/routes files SHOULD have a CSV header describing its structure (prefix, mask,, GW, comment, etc...)
-- Input subnet files without a CSV header are assumed to be : prefix;mask;GW;comment or prefix;mask;comment
+- Input subnet/routes files without a CSV header are assumed to be : prefix;mask;GW;comment or prefix;mask;comment
 - default CSV header is "prefix;mask;device;GW;comment"
 - CSV header can be changed by using the configuration file (subnettools confdesc for more info)
 - Input IPAM CSV MUST have a CSV header; there is a defaut header, but it is derived from my company's one